Sufficient principal component regression for pattern discovery in transcriptomic data: Introduction

 PCA has two main drawbacks when used in high dimensions.
 The first is that PCA is non-sparse, so it uses information from all the available genes instead of selecting only those which are important, a key objective in omics applications.
 That is, the right singular vectors or ``eigengenes''~\citep{Alter2000} depend on all the genes measured rather than a small collection.
 The second is that these sample principal components are not consistent estimators of the population parameters in high dimensions \citep{johnstone2009consistency}.
 This means essentially that when the number of patients is smaller than the number of genes, even if the first eigengene could perfectly explain the data, PCA will not be able to recover it.

-Modern approaches developed specifically for the genomics context such as supervised gene shaving~\citep{HastieTibshirani2000}, tree harvesting~\citep{HastieTibshirani2001}, and supervised principal components (\superPC)~\citep{bair2004semi,bair2006prediction,paul2008preconditioning} have sought to combine the presence of the phenotype with the structure estimation properties of eigendecompositions on the gene expression measurements using unsupervised techniques to obtain the best of both.
-PLS has long been common in genomics~\citep{ChakrabortySutirtha2012,chakraborty2019,LeekStorey2007} , though it remains uncommon in statistics and machine learning, and its theoretical properties are poorly understood.
+Modern approaches specifically for pattern discovery in the genomics context such as supervised gene shaving~\citep{HastieTibshirani2000}, tree harvesting~\citep{HastieTibshirani2001}, and supervised principal components (\superPC)~\citep{bair2004semi,bair2006prediction,paul2008preconditioning} seek to combine the presence of the phenotype with the structure estimation properties of eigendecompositions on the gene expression measurements using unsupervised techniques to obtain the best of both.
+PLS is common in genomics~\citep[e.g.]{chakraborty2019,LeekStorey2007}, though it remains uncommon in statistics and machine learning, and its theoretical properties are poorly understood.
 Other recent PCA-based approaches for genetics, though not directly applicable for prediction are SMSSVD~\citep{HenningssonFontes2018} and ESPCA~\citep{MinLiu2018}.